MechanicalRabbit/FunSQL.jl/docs/src/test/nodes.md

     WHERE ("person_1"."year_of_birth" > 2000)
     =#

-Several `Where` operations in a row are collapsed in a single `WHERE` clause.
+Several `Where` operations in a row are collapsed to a single `WHERE` clause.

     q = From(person) |>
         Where(Fun.">"(Get.year_of_birth, 2000)) |>